 "While the cold can cause lots of problems for cars, up to half of them could have been prevented by regular servicing and maintenance checks," says Keith Miller, former AA Patrolman of the year.

 "Also take advantage of the free or discounted 'winter car checks' offered by some garages."

-“Batteries have an effective life of around five years,” says Miller.
+"Batteries have an effective life of around five years," he says.

 "If your car is having problems starting get the battery checked out and replaced if necessary."

 3. Top up engine coolant with antifreeze

 Engine coolant should be a 50/50 mix of water and antifreeze.

 "You will need to top it up with antifreeze as it becomes diluted over time," says Miller.